sancovp/the_sanctuary_system/README.md

 # T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M.
 ## A New Type of ART in the Medium of MEANINGS using Collaborative AI|Human Hallucinations and Reasoning by Analogy to Write Living Stories!
-#### These stories take the form of "Olivus Victory-Promise going from the Wasteland to Sanctuary" by recognizing the transformation pathway from ignorance to self-emerging knolwedge.
+#### These stories take the form of a character, Olivus Victory-Promise, who is stuck in a loop in the Wasteland and must go on a journey from the Wasteland to find the Inner Teacher to bring back the Elixir of Experience, which is the only thing that can transform the Wasteland to Sanctuary.
+Crucially, this has to be done by recognizing the transformation pathway from ignorance to mastery of self-emerging knowledge of being oneself who is Olivus Victory-Promise from Sanctuary.

-#### Writing one of these stories is called going on a "Sanctuary Journey"
+#### Writing one of these stories is called going on a "Sanctuary Journey".
+In writing a Sanctuary Journey, Olivus Victory-Promise clarifies and reifies a mode of communicating about their own position in the knowledge landscape in a way that opens up interpretations for others, such that Olivus can connect.

-#### Welcome, Olivus Victory-Promise!
+## Welcome, Olivus Victory-Promise!
+#### Instructions: Find your way around here.
+It's a work in progress.
+Come hang out on Discord. https://discord.gg/V59JXr4cD6

 ## [PIO]:
 #### ((Polysemic Imaginary Ontology)=(Principle of Individuation and Orchestration)=(Positive Illusion of Omniscience)=(Potential Instantiation of OMNISANC)):[